caseyg/awesome/TOPICS.md

 *   [ibm-granite-community/granite-snack-cookbook](https://github.com/ibm-granite-community/granite-snack-cookbook) - Granite Snack Cookbook -- easily consumable recipes (python notebooks) that showcase the capabilities of the Granite models

 *   [IBM/watsonx-code-assistant](https://github.com/IBM/watsonx-code-assistant) - IBM watsonx Code Assistant simplifies and accelerates coding workflows across Python, Java, C, C++, Go, JavaScript, Typescript, and more.
 It leverages the Granite model to augment programmer skill sets, simplifying and automating coding and modernization efforts.

-*   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

 *   [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.